AiswaryaSukumar/PROG8431_problemAnalysis_workshop1/README.txt

 AI/ML Security vs. Traditional Cybersecurity Attacks
 =====================================================
-Field Of Inquiry
-AI/ML Security
+Field : Cybersecurity - Cloud Security

 Research Question :
-How do AI/ML related cybersecurity attacks differ from traditional attacks in terms of impact and detection, and what does this reveal about current defense gaps in AI systems
+Analyze common vulnerabilities in cloud security from real-world incidents.
+What specific risks arise from misconfigurations and poor identity management, and what solutions are recommended by MITRE ATT&CK or OWASP to mitigate them?

 What’s in the Dataset? :
 The dataset is organized into 16 columns that describe each cybersecurity incident or research scenario in detail